Are people with allergies more susceptible to coronavirus than others are?

 With any viral infection, doctors have to pay attention to the risk of aerosolization.
 But inhalers can be used safely by a patient, and they should be used when they are needed, whether you are at home or outside.
 If you have to use inhalers, however, it’s still very important to give extra distance when around other people.

-A lot of people are using this time of social distancing to spring clean.
+A lot of people are using this time spent at home to spring clean.
 Any tips for those with spring allergies?

 If your allergy is due to pollen, being inside may be helpful, and if spring cleaning makes you feel better, that’s a benefit.
-Do keep in mind that cleaning can kick up a lot of dust, so if the issue is indoor allergens, get some clarification from your doctor—during a video visit, of course.
+Do keep in mind that cleaning can kick up a lot of dust, so if you are allergic to indoor allergens, make sure to have adequate ventilation and keep that mask handy.

 This story first appeared on Weill Cornell Medicine’s patient-care blog.